-Configure the system memory in the Advanced Chipset Features submenu of the BIOS must be set accordingly.
+"Memory Frequency For" in the Advanced Chipset Features submenu of the BIOS must be set accordingly.

 2.2.1 Installing the DIM Module

 A DIM module simply snaps into a DIMM socket on the system board.
 Pin I of the DIM module must correspond with Pin I of the socket.